Phnom Khiev: A Guide to Pailin's "Blue Mountain" Waterfall

 Phnom Khiev gets its name from the distinctive blue haze that shrouds its peak in the early mornings—an optical effect created by the dense, old-growth jungle interacting with the sunlight.
 Pailin was historically known as the "City of Gems," and locals often joke that if you look closely enough in the stream, you might still find a tiny ruby.

-The main draw here is the waterfall system (often linked with the nearby Otavea Waterfall).
-While it isn't the largest waterfall in Cambodia, its charm lies in the clear, cool water that flows down from the Cardamom range.
+The main draw here is the waterfall system (also known locally as O'Tavao Waterfall).
+While it isn't the tallest waterfall in Cambodia, its charm lies in the clear, cool water flowing down from the Cardamom range.
 The area has been developed into a community eco-resort, featuring bamboo huts where you can relax by the water's edge.

 This is not a place for extreme sports, but for extreme relaxation.
 Here is how to spend your day:

-- Jungle Swimming: The natural pools are refreshing and generally safe for swimming, making it perfect for escaping the humid heat.
+The natural cascading pools are refreshing and generally safe for swimming, making it the perfect escape from the humid tropical heat.

-- Picnic by the Stream: Rent a bamboo hut (approx. $3-$5 USD) and order a roasted chicken or fresh papaya salad from local vendors.
+Rent a bamboo hut (approx. $3-$5) and order a roasted chicken or fresh papaya salad from local community vendors.

 Planning Your Visit